aospapp/aosp/external/autotest/client/site_tests/platform_PrinterPpds/readme.txt

     go run ppdTool.go download
 3. Calculate new clusters:
     go run ppdTool.go compare
+   If it fails with an error "too many open files" you have to increase the soft limit of open files with ulimit, e.g.:
+    ulimit -Sn 10123
 4. Compress new directories with PPD files: tar cJf ppds_core.tar.xz ppds_core tar cJf ppds_ext.tar.xz ppds_ext